cspogil/cspogil.org/docs/index.md

 Join our [POGIL in CS Facebook Group](https://www.facebook.com/groups/900700016708730/) :   Prefer Facebook?
 This private group is an informal way to connect with CS-POGIL practitioners who are active on social media.
+Consider also joining the general [POGIL Practitioners](https://www.facebook.com/groups/2663376907263393) group.

 [Contribute to the CS-POGIL Website](TODO)
 :   Help spread the word about the people and projects in our community!
 Share activities you've written, create a profile page, and let others know about your work.

 ## Other Pages